 While in London, Heather attended the advanced screenwriting program at the Royal Court Theatre and authored 3 poetry collections.
 She was also a host on Resonance FM & Sound Radio with guest slots on CKUA (Edmonton), CKUF (Victoria), BBC London Radio and Radio Canada International.
 Her audio mini-series “How I ended up on a Small Island” reached all corners of the globe with listeners writing in from West Bengal to “somewhere in the Pacific” on board a ship.

-Of her many projects, Heather is most proud of her first feature film script, ‘The Last Thakur’, which premiered at the London International Film Festival & had a cinematic, television and DVD release in the UK; her sci-fi web series Raptured which had over a million views and is being developed into a TV series; and Stitched, her most recent award winning short, which she wrote and directed and is currently playing at festivals around the US.
+Of her many projects, Heather is most proud of her first feature film script, ‘The Last Thakur’, which premiered at the London International Film Festival & had a cinematic, television and DVD release in the UK; her sci-fi web series Raptured which had over a million views and is being developed into a TV series; and Stitched, her award-winning horror short, which played at festivals around the world.

-Her proudest social media moment came after the London riots, when she amassed over 500 people in South London to clean their streets.
+Her proudest moment came after the London riots, when she amassed over 500 people in South London to clean their streets.
 This group, branded the Broom Army, hit front papers around the world and Heather was awarded a Local Heroes award for her efforts.
-Her twitter handle is: @HeatherATaylor

 Heather is currently working on her second feature film, ROT, with New York-based BullMoose Pictures.
 Her latest horror short, Pay To Stay, will play festivals in 2019.